devonorourke/PoreVita/docs/sampleCollection.md

 Immediately after swabbing, each applicator must be placed in 2 mL of sterile 1X PBS pH 7.4 buffer in the 15 mL Flacon tube.
 Because the applicator shaft is longer than the tube is long, a portion of the shaft will must be cut to fit the screw cap back on.
 Swab a razor with the ethanol wipe, then cut the shaft at about half it's length.
 Ensure the swab tip side is submerged in the PBS buffer.

-Place tubes in refridgerator at 4C until shipment.
+Place tubes in refrigerator at 4C until shipment.
 Ship using cool packs (cold, not frozen).

 # Collection practices
 ## Sterile techinque